NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 Topics on the NAPLEX and How They Are Distributed

-The NAPLEX Content Domains outline the general practice areas that will be covered on the 225-item exam.
+The NAPLEX Content Domains outline the general practice areas covered on the 225-item exam.
 They provide crucial information about the knowledge, judgment, and skills that an entry-level pharmacist is expected to demonstrate.
 A solid understanding of the content domains and their distribution on the exam will help you prepare.
-The following table gives you a broad overview of the five content domains tested and the proportion of questions to expect in each area.
+Keep in mind that only 200 questions count toward your score, while 25 are unscored pretest questions.
+The following table provides a broad overview of the 5 content domains tested and the expected proportion of questions in each area.

 2. Medication Use Process (Prescribing, Transcribing